Skip to main content

 Typical Characteristics

-• Moderate production runs
+• Currently in production

 Confidence Factors

-• Lack of visible signature or any identifying marks.
+• Lack of signature or identifying marks

 How does authenticity detection work?